- Page Count: 699

 – the Winter Court has armored polar bears and wee fox messengers with vests omg

-– References like the Myrmidons, Ouroboros, the Illyrians, Stryga, Koschei, Thesan, Eris, Lord Thanatos, Madja, the Firebird + Vassa, Andromache, and so many others!
-Maas wove in Russian folk tales, Bible stories, elements of Greek mythology, and various myths from around the world in such clever ways (see my Tumblr post).
+– references like the Myrmidons, Ouroboros, the Illyrians, Stryga, Koschei, Thesan, Eris, Lord Thanatos, Madja, the Firebird + Vassa, Andromache, and so many others!
+Maas wove in references to Russian folk tales, Bible stories, elements of Greek mythology, and various myths from around the world in such clever ways that I was geeking out the whole time.

-– so many plot points came full circle or were repeated in such neat ways
+– so many plot points came full circle or were repeated in really neat ways

 – Lucien’s story